 With international troops withdrawing from Afghanistan, Afghan efforts to promote security will increasingly be taking center stage.
 This event examines the extent to which Afghan nongovernment organizations (NGOs) can help achieve stability.

-CWIHP is pleased to announce the release of 4 new documents translated into English for the first time.
-In CWIHP e-Dossier No. 45, Martin Albers discusses Deng Xiaoping's 1975 visit to France - the first major Western country to fully recognize the People's Republic of China - and the trip's importance to Deng's future economic policy in China.
+CWIHP is pleased to announce the release of thirteen new documents on Sino-Soviet relations translated into English for the first time.
+In CWIHP e-Dossier No. 46, Austin Jersild discusses tensions between Chinese and Central European officials over the misbehavior and incompetence of Soviet advisers in China.